brucefan1983/GPUMD/doc/potentials/lennard_jones.rst

 If there is only one atom type, the potential file for this potential model reads::

-  lj 1
+  lj 1 element
   epsilon sigma cutoff

-Here, :attr:`cutoff` is the cutoff distance.
+Here, :attr:`cutoff` is the cutoff distance and :attr:`element` is the chemical symbol of the element.

 If there are two atom types, the potential file reads::

-  lj 2
+  lj 2 <list of the 2 elements>
   epsilon_00 sigma_00 cutoff_00
   epsilon_01 sigma_01 cutoff_01
   epsilon_10 sigma_10 cutoff_10